- Reference Number: HEY-291/2019

 Please refrain from wearing make-up and do not apply moisturiser to your face or neck.
 It is advised that you should wear loose fitting clothing (ladies: skirt or trousers and a top i.e. separate items of clothing) as you will be required to pass the tube underneath your clothing.

 Do not have anything to eat or drink for 4 hours prior to the monitoring, although you may drink water up to 2 hours prior to the test.
-However, if you are diabetic, please continue with your normal diet.

 7 days before your appointment: